Compound Selection Decisions: An Almost SURE Approach: Introduction

-This paper is structured as follows. \Cref{sec:unbiased_welfare_estimate} defines the { \textsc{ASSURE}} estimator and discusses its bias and variance. \Cref{sec:theory} presents several theoretical guarantees on selecting a decision using { \textsc{ASSURE}}, showing upper and lower bounds on regret.
-We next highlight extensions to other observation distributions like the Poisson and to complicated decision procedures in \cref{sec:extensions}.
-Simulation results and empirical applications are discussed in \cref{sec:simulations} and \cref{sec:empirical_application}.
+This paper is structured as follows. \Cref{sec:unbiased_welfare_estimate} defines the \assure{} estimators and discusses their bias and variance. \Cref{sec:theory} presents several theoretical guarantees on selecting a decision using \assure{*}, showing upper and lower bounds on regret. \Cref{sec:extensions} presents two extensions on complicated decision procedures and on settings where Gaussianity holds approximately.
+Simulation results and empirical applications are discussed in \cref {sec:simulations} and \cref{sec:empirical_application}.
+Proofs are found in the Appendix alongside additional computational details and an extension of our framework to Poisson observations.